IBM/DP-TabTransformer/README.md

 ## Parameter-Efficient Fine-Tuning

 We offer a straightforward script, `run_dp_sgd.py`, which performs pre-training and fine-tuning of the `TabTransformer` using `DP-SGD`.
+This is done using the `ACSIncome_CA` dataset for pre-training and the `ACSIncome_IN` dataset for fine-tuning.
 To experiment with it, simply execute the following command:

 ```
 python run_dp_sgd.py